Petarlo/Dynamic-Calendar-App/README.md

 The planner shows todays date at the top of the screen and the timeblock colour changes depending on the time of day (grey for past, red for current and green for future).

-Each time block also has a text field that can be saved in local storage.
+Each timeblock also has a text field that can be saved in local storage.

 ## Usage